News

 Toprak Razgatlioglu (ROKiT BMW Motorrad WorldSBK Team) had a difficult weekend to open the 2025 MOTUL FIM Superbike World Championship season in Australia, missing out on either of the top two spots for the first time since his return from injury last year at Aragon in the Tissot Superpole Race, and was unable to claim any points in Race 2 after a mechanical issue forced him back into the pit lane on Lap 12.
 The rest of the weekend wasn’t as tough for the defending Champion, but it was hardly smooth sailing, A P2 finish in Race 1 would be the highlight of the weekend for ‘El Turco’ as he finished P13 after he ran wide at Turn 4 on the opening lap of the Tissot Superpole Race, before being forced to retire from Race 2 with a technical issue.

-Toprak spoke on his struggles this weekend in an interview after Race 2: “For me the Superpole Race was a hard way to start the weekend, I felt some big problems with the bike, and I think we’re a little lucky I didn’t hit someone.
+Toprak spoke on his struggles this weekend in an interview after Race 2: “For me the Superpole Race was a hard way to start the day, I felt some big problems with the bike, and I think we’re a little lucky I didn’t hit someone.
 In Race 2 we tried to improve the bike, but we decided to use yesterday’s bike because I felt like we were improving and the grip was much better than what it was before, but in the race, we were starting to see that something was wrong, so we decided to not continue the race.”

 While taking away only 20 points from a weekend is below expectations for the immense talent Toprak normally displays, Phillip Island is a circuit he that has never been his favourite.
 The high-speed, “old-fashioned” layout of the track devoid of heavy braking zones featured in other tracks plays away from Razgatlioglu’s strengths, and mitigates his ‘alien’ ability to control the bike under rapid deceleration.
 The defending Champion seems to want to put it behind him and focus on what’s to come this season, as there is plenty of racing left.